-\$700,000 (over \$1.5 million for construction of a public facility) and contains a subcontracting plan.
-For DoD, a consolidated report shall be submitted for all contracts awarded by military departments/agencies and/or subcontracts awarded by DoD prime contractors.
+- (A) This report encompasses all subcontracting under prime contracts and subcontracts with the awarding agency, regardless of the dollar value of the subcontracts. - (B) The report may be submitted on a corporate, company or subdivision (e.g. plant or division operating as a separate profit center) basis, unless otherwise directed by the agency. - (C) If a prime Contractor and/or subcontractor is performing work for more than one executive agency, a separate report shall be submitted to each executive agency covering only that agency's contracts, provided at least one of that agency's contracts is over \$650,000 (over \$1,500,000 for construction of a public facility) and contains a subcontracting plan.
+For DoD, a consolidated report shall be submitted for all contracts awarded by military departments/agencies and/or subcontracts awarded by DoD prime Contractors.
+However, for construction and related maintenance and repair, a separate report shall be submitted for each DoD component. - (D) For DoD and NASA, the report shall be submitted semiannually for the six months ending March 31 and the twelve months ending September 30.
+For civilian agencies, except NASA, it shall be submitted annually for the twelve month period ending September 30.
+Reports are due 30 days after the close of each reporting period. - (E) Subcontract awards that are related to work for more than one executive agency shall be appropriately allocated. - (F) The authority to acknowledge or reject SSRs in eSRS, including SSRs submitted by subcontractors with subcontracting plans, resides with the Government agency awarding the prime contracts, unless otherwise stated in the contract. - (ii) Reports submitted under a commercial plan- - (A) The report shall include all subcontract awards under the commercial plan in effect during the Government's fiscal year. - (B) The report shall be submitted annually, within thirty days after the end of the Government's fiscal year.

-- (D) The report shall be submitted annually by October 30 for the twelve month period ending September 30.
-When a Contracting Officer rejects an SSR, the Contractor shall submit a revised report within 30 days of receiving the notice of SSR rejection. - (E) Subcontract awards that are related to work for more than one executive agency shall be appropriately allocated. - (F) The authority to acknowledge or reject SSRs in eSRS, including SSRs submitted by subcontractors with subcontracting plans, resides with the Government agency awarding the prime contracts unless stated otherwise in the contract. - (ii) Reports submitted under a commercial plan. - (A) The report shall include all subcontract awards under the commercial plan in effect during the Government's fiscal year and all indirect costs. - (B) The report shall be submitted annually, within thirty days after the end of the Government's fiscal year. - (C) If a Contractor has a commercial plan and is performing work for more than one executive agency, the Contractor shall specify the percentage of dollars attributable to each agency. - (D) The authority to acknowledge or reject SSRs for commercial plans resides with the Contracting Officer who approved the commercial plan.
+- (C) If a Contractor has a commercial plan and is performing work for more than one executive agency, the Contractor shall specify the percentage of dollars attributable to each agency from which contracts for commercial items were received. - (D) The authority to acknowledge or reject SSRs for commercial plans resides with the Contracting Officer who approved the commercial plan. - (iii) All reports submitted at the close of each fiscal year (both individual and commercial plans) shall include a Year-End Supplementary Report for Small Disadvantaged Businesses.
+The report shall include subcontract awards, in whole dollars, to small disadvantaged business concerns by North American Industry Classification System (NAICS) Industry Subsector.
+If the data are not available when the year-end SSR is submitted, the prime Contractor and/or subcontractor shall submit the Year-End Supplementary Report for Small Disadvantaged Businesses within 90 days of submitting the year-end SSR.
+For a commercial plan, the Contractor may obtain from each of its subcontractors a predominant NAICS Industry Subsector and report all awards to that subcontractor under its predominant NAICS Industry Subsector.